worktile/plait/.changeset/curly-stingrays-roll.md

 '@plait/mindmap': patch
 ---

-set width and height when buildMindmap and buildNodes
+add getSizeByNode, set width and height when buildMindmap and buildNodes